- Main Menu

 The Center’s collections include more than 2,000 paintings, 250 sculptures, 20,000 drawings and watercolors, 40,000 prints, and 35,000 rare books and manuscripts.
 More than 40,000 volumes supporting research in British art and related fields are available in the Center’s Reference library.
 Works on view include masterpieces by Joshua Reynolds, George Stubbs, Thomas Gainsborough, J. M. W. Turner, and John Constable, as well as major artists from Europe and America who lived and worked in Britain.

 Programs and Resources

 The Center offers a year-round schedule of exhibitions and programs.
-Academic resources include the Reference Library and Archive, conservation laboratories, a study room for examining works on paper as well as rare books and manuscripts from the collection, and an online catalogue of the collections.
+Academic resources include the Reference Library and Archives, conservation laboratories, a Study Room for examining works on paper as well as rare books and manuscripts from the collection, and an online catalogue of the collections.
 An affiliated institution in London, the Paul Mellon Centre for Studies in British Art, awards grants and fellowships, publishes academic titles, and sponsors Yale’s first credit-granting undergraduate study abroad program, Yale in London.

 The Louis I. Kahn Building

 One of the Center’s greatest treasures is the building itself.
 Opened to the public in 1977, the Yale Center for British Art is the last building designed by the internationally acclaimed American architect Louis I. Kahn.
 The structure integrates the dual functions of study center and gallery, while providing an environment for works of art that is appropriately elegant and dignified.
 The building stands across the street from Kahn’s first major commission, the Yale University Art Gallery (1953).
 Located in downtown New Haven, the Center is near many of the city’s best restaurants, theaters, and shops.